 Be honest about your shortcomings.
 This isn’t a major newsflash – we know it already.
 None of us are perfect.
 And we aren’t meant to be.

 Spending time reflecting upon yourself gives you the foundation for other important steps to becoming independent, such as understanding your own wants and needs, knowing your strengths and weaknesses and learning to be assertive.

 This step gives you the confidence to be independent.

 2 – Learn to enjoy alone time.

-Now I look back and realise it was because I was too scared to do what we just spoke about – reflect upon myself.
+Now I look back and realize it was because I was too scared to do what we just spoke about – reflect upon myself.

 3 – Understand your finances.

 This is a HUGE factor in being independent.